 ciop·pi·no: a stew of fish and shellfish cooked usually with tomatoes, wine, spices, and herbs.

-Cioppino is one of those dishes that seems difficult and kinda fancy, but my Dinner Party version is simple, affordable and delicious.
+Cioppino is one of those dishes that seems difficult and kinda fancy, but my version is simple, affordable and delicious.
 I serve alongside crusty bread and finish the meal with a simple 3 ingredient Nutella dessert.
 To keep this dish affordable, I don’t use pricey fish like Halibut or Chilean Sea Bass.
 Instead, I use more mussels and clams, which are inexpensive and fold in just a little bit of shrimp and lobster.
 I can usually find Lobster Tails for $8 at my grocery store and they go on sale often.
 Fish Stew is served best with fresh crusty sourdough bread.
 Italian wine is also highly recommended.
 Pandora Station: Italian Cooking Music Radio.

 - 3 tablespoons olive oil